Can you save money by not ordering a building survey?

 Getting a building survey during the home-buying process isn’t compulsory, although there are many who feel it should be.
 The Royal Institution of Chartered Surveyors states that “on average, homebuyers spend 5,750 on repairs once moved into their new home”, showing just how important a survey is if you want to avoid any nasty surprises upon moving into your new home.

-The repair cost is something most buyers would like to know about so they can either:
+In particular, the repair cost is something most buyers would like to know about so they can either:

 - Ask the seller to make good the repair works; or